 Willow Street is a somewhat small town located in the state of Pennsylvania.
 With a population of 7,820 people and two constituent neighborhoods, Willow Street is the 176th largest community in Pennsylvania.

 Willow Street real estate is some of the most expensive in Pennsylvania, although Willow Street house values don't compare to the most expensive real estate in the U.S.

-Willow Street is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Willow Street is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Willow Street is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Willow Street who work in office and administrative support (17.55%), sales jobs (9.19%), and management occupations (8.40%).
+There are especially a lot of people living in Willow Street who work in office and administrative support (19.54%), sales jobs (10.50%), and healthcare (7.20%).

-The per capita income in Willow Street in 2010 was $31,877, which is wealthy relative to Pennsylvania and the nation.
-This equates to an annual income of $127,508 for a family of four.
+The per capita income in Willow Street in 2010 was $32,825, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
+This equates to an annual income of $131,300 for a family of four.
 However, Willow Street contains both very wealthy and poor people as well.

 The people who call Willow Street home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Willow Street residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Willow Street include Irish, English, Italian, and Scots-Irish.
+Important ancestries of people in Willow Street include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Willow Street is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Italian and Spanish.